polyfem/polyfem.github.io/docs/documentation.md

 ### Scale
 The `"scale"` field encodes the scale of the mesh relative to its origin (not the center of mass).
 This can either be a single number for uniform scaling or an array of $d$ numbers for scaling in each axis.

+### Dimensions
+The `"dimensions"` field encodes the absolute size of the mesh's axis-aligned bounding box.
+This should be an array of $d$ numbers for the dimensions of each axis.
+This is equivalent to using a scale of `dimensions / initial_dimensions` where nonfinite values are replaced by `1`.
+If the `"dimensions"` field is present, the `"scale"` field is ignored.

 ### Enable
 A boolean for enabling the body.
 By default, bodies are enabled.